 After sometime, she came back to Entebbe where she worked for two UN women taking care of their babies.

-Currently she is working again at Malayaka House.
-She is involved with Pizza Night, sewing, and helping out where she is needed.
+Currently she is working at Malayaka House.
+She is involved with Pizza Night, sewing, making mozzarella cheese and helping out where she is needed.

 She is someone great to have around.
 She is sweet, easy going and everyone likes her and she connects perfectly with the aunties and older girls.
 The kids call her “Baba Carol” as they do in Uganda for older siblings that they respect.